kshyamsundargit/udacity_nano_degree_stedi/README.md

 ### Project Data:
-STEDI has three JSON data sources(opens in a new tab) to use from the Step Trainer.
-Check out the JSON data in the following folders in the Github repo:
+STEDI has three JSON data sources to use from the Step Trainer.

 - customer
 - step_trainer